celsocelante/lyrics-grabber/README.md

 This script retrieves songs lyrics from Vagalume.com.br and Letras.mus.br.
 It's open source for educational purposes.

 ## How To Use
 Run the following command.
-Song and artist will be obtained from standard input.
+Song and artist names will be obtained from standard input.

 ```bash
 $ python grabber.py